Kearney Case Interview: Complete Prep Guide (2026)

 Step 5: Prepare Your Behavioral Answers (Days 10 to 14)

 Draft answers to the 10 behavioral questions listed above.
-Practice delivering each answer in under 2 minutes using the STAR method.
+Practice delivering each answer in under 2 minutes.
 Have at least five polished stories ready that demonstrate leadership, teamwork, resilience, and problem solving.

 Step 6: Research Kearney (Days 12 to 14)

-Read about Kearney’s recent projects, values, and culture on their website.
-If possible, speak with current Kearney consultants before your interview.
-Having specific, informed reasons for "Why Kearney?" makes a strong impression on interviewers.
+Read about Kearney's recent projects, values, and culture on the firm's website.
+If possible, speak with current Kearney consultants before your interview, since these conversations sharpen your "Why Kearney?" answer and can even lead to a Kearney referral for future applications.

 Frequently Asked Questions

 Kearney case interviews are candidate-led.
-This means you are responsible for driving the conversation, choosing which areas to investigate, and asking for data.
-This is the same format used by BCG and Bain, but different from McKinsey’s interviewer-led approach.
+You are responsible for driving the conversation, choosing which areas to investigate, and asking for data.
+This is the same format used by BCG and Bain, but different from McKinsey's interviewer-led approach.

-Based on Glassdoor data, the Kearney hiring process takes about 33 days on average from application to offer.
-The timeline can vary by office and role, with some candidates reporting processes as short as 2 weeks and others as long as 3 months.
+The Kearney hiring process takes about 33 days on average from application to offer, based on 579 interviews reported on Glassdoor as of 2026.
+The timeline varies by office and role, with some candidates finishing in 2 weeks and others taking close to 3 months.

-What Makes Kearney Interviews Different from McKinsey or BCG?
+What makes Kearney case interviews different from McKinsey or BCG?

-Three things set Kearney interviews apart.
-First, cases are candidate-led (like BCG and Bain), not interviewer-led (like McKinsey).
-Second, Kearney cases tend to be more quantitative and data-heavy.
-Third, you are more likely to see cases involving operations, supply chain, and procurement, which reflects the firm’s core practice areas.
+Kearney cases are candidate-led like BCG and Bain rather than interviewer-led like McKinsey, and they tend to be more quantitative and data-heavy.
+You are also more likely to see cases involving operations, supply chain, and procurement, which reflect the firm's core practice areas.

-Some Kearney offices require candidates to complete an online assessment before the first round of interviews.
-This is typically a timed assessment with around 40 questions in 60 minutes.
-Check with your recruiter to confirm whether your specific office requires one.
+Some Kearney offices require an online assessment before the first round of interviews.
+It is a timed test with 40 GMAT-style multiple choice questions in 60 minutes covering quantitative and verbal reasoning, and calculators are not allowed.
+Check with your recruiter to confirm whether your office requires one.

 Everything You Need to Land a Consulting Offer